act360/internship-trial-task/README.md

 * There should be only admin user.
 ### Department
 * Admin should be able to add/view/edit/delete the department.
-* Department info can be followings but not limited to:
+* Department info can be the following (but not limited to):
   * Title
   * Description
 ### Employee
 * Admin should be able to add/view/edit/delete the employee information under selected department.
-* Employee info can be followings but not limited to:
+* Employee info can be the following (but not limited to):
   * Name
   * Date of birth
   * Gender